Thibauth/pgn/pgn.md

 standard parameters.
 The movetext section gives the usually enumerated and possibly annotated moves of the game along with the concluding game termination marker.
-The chess moves themselves are represented using SAN (Standard Algebraic Notation), also described later in this document.
+The chess moves themselves are represented using SAN (Standard Algebraic Notation), also described [later](#san) in this document.

-## Tag pair section
+## <a id="tag"></a> Tag pair section

 The tag pair section is composed of a series of zero or more tag pairs.

 A tag pair is composed of four consecutive tokens: a left bracket token, a symbol token, a string token, and a right bracket token.
 The symbol token is the tag name and the string token is the tag value associated with the tag name.
-(There is a standard set of tag names and semantics described below.)
+(There is a standard set of tag names and semantics described [below](#str).)
 The same tag name should not appear more than once in a tag pair section.

 A further restriction on tag names is that they are composed exclusively of letters, digits, and the underscore character.
 This is done to facilitate